2 3 As A Decimal

 Understanding Repeating Decimals

 The repeating decimal resulting from 2/3 highlights an important distinction between rational and irrational numbers.
-A rational number is a number that can be expressed as a fraction of two integers.
+Practically speaking, a rational number is a number that can be expressed as a fraction of two integers.
 2/3 fits this definition perfectly.
-However, not all rational numbers yield terminating decimals.
+Even so, not all rational numbers yield terminating decimals.
 Some, like 2/3, produce repeating decimals.

 An irrational number, on the other hand, cannot be expressed as a fraction of two integers and has a non-repeating, non-terminating decimal representation (e.g., π or √2).